jwric/renet2/README.md

 - Authentication and encryption, using [renetcode2](https://github.com/UkoeHB/renet2/tree/master/renetcode2)
     - The transport layer can be customizable.
 The default transport can be disabled and replaced with a custom one.
     - The underlying data transport/socket can be customized.
 Both unencrypted (e.g. UDP) and encrypted (e.g. WebTransport) data transports are supported.
-- Built-in UDP sockets, in-memory sockets, and WebTransport sockets for flexible, cross-platform networking using the `netcode` protocol.
+- Built-in UDP sockets, in-memory sockets, WebTransport sockets, and WebSocket sockets for flexible, cross-platform networking using the `netcode` protocol.

 ## Differences from `renet`